devplayer0/fyp/report.md

 Submitty presents a more modern automated grading platform [@submitty].
 Initially released in 2014 [@submitty_initial_release], Submitty
-provides an open-source, self-hostable platform for students to submit code (in a variety of formats) and an automated grading system with support for many programming languages (e.g. Python, C/C++, Java, etc.), along with many other supplementary features [@submitty_features].
+provides an open-source, self-hostable platform for students to submit code (in a variety of formats).
+As part of this, an automated grading system with support for many programming languages (e.g. Python, C/C++, Java, etc.) is presented, along with many other supplementary features [@submitty_features].

-Submitty, while making use of a user interface much more in line with those expected of a 2010's software product, is still mostly designed for use with functional autograding.
+While Submitty makes use of a user interface that is much more in line with those expected of a 2010's software product, is still mostly designed for use with functional autograding.
 However, the platform is open and extensible, featuring its own assignment configuration syntax.